Free at Last

 but life keeps on revealing its own rules.

-You read the classics to learn the clichés
+He reads the classics to learn the clichés

-To start surpassing your limits in time,
+To start surpassing his limits in time,

-To save your divided soul from exclusion,
+To save his divided soul from exclusion,

-By blind justice, your rightful padded seat
+By blind justice, his rightful padded seat

 Beyond the philosopher's paradise,

-In the halls of memory and knowledge.
+In the hall of melodious memories.
 75

-Hewould argue forth with the professors,
+He would argue forth with the professors,

 The ones who thrive on the formal grammar,